al11588/randomfacttranslator/README.md

 # Random Fact Generator

-A Python script that translates random facts in Spanish, French, Italian and Arabic.
+A Python script that translates random facts to Spanish, French, Italian and Arabic.
+In addition, the script has an option to save the random fact translated and export it to a .CSV file.

+The Random Fact

 ![Random Fact image] ()

+The Random Fact Translated

 ![Random Fact Translated image] ()